How to Get an ED Prescription Online in Florida (Discreet & Fast)

 Symptoms suggesting an underlying condition that needs in-person workup

-If you fall outside async eligibility, that's not a refusal — it's a referral.
+If you fall outside online eligibility, that's not a refusal — it's a referral.
 ED is well worth treating; some cases just need to start with in-person evaluation.

 The nitrate warning and other safety red flags